|Penname:||Blue Stone Shining Wolf (Heather Micaela)|

 There are always exceptions to Rule Number One

-•All bets are off in alternate universes, but they all start from the cannon universe.
-Characters should stay true to who they are and be able to fit back in their proper places in the episodes - whether they ultimately do or not.
+•All bets are off in alternate universes, but characters should stay true to their core nature.
+If the AU situation springs from a canon story, characters should be able to fit back in their proper places in the episodes - whether they ultimately do or not.

-•Pete's World is a blank slate since the characters are stuck there, but they start where Davies left them.
+•Pete's World storylines start from where Davies left them.
 This includes the chunk of Tardis he says counts.
 I mostly follow the head canon as laid out by Who-ligan as my basis.
-This is also where there will be more gratuitous fluff.

-•Challenges, drabble, etc. may be more fluff-based or AU
+•Challenges, drabbles, holiday stores, one-shots, etc. may be more fluff-based or AU.

 Rule Number Three

-Maturity Ratings are based on the TV Show
+Maturity Ratings are similar to the television series.

 Rule Number Four